cincuranet/blog/_posts/2010-03-01-231271-new-ssd-intel-x25-m-first-feelings.md

 redirect_from: /id/231271/
 layout: post
 ---
-It is couple of hours I'm using my new SSD – Intel X25-M. I ordered it to improve and speedup by working environment.
+It is couple of hours I'm using my new SSD – Intel X25-M. I ordered it to improve and speedup my working environment.

 I'll start with the migration steps I performed.
 My initial idea was to use "Complete PC Backup and Restore" function that's available in Windows 7 (since Windows Vista, I think).
 As the hardware, except the disk, will be the same it should work smoothly.
 Research on some blogs and also some friends confirmed this idea (especially  [Michal Altair Valášek][1]).
 You create a backup, swap disks, boot from DVD and start restore.
 Simple and also nice, that such a tool is available directly in Windows.